iainctduncan/papers/source/design.rst

 It runs in Max, it can send and receive Max messages, it has access to Max global data structures such as tables and buffers, and it has a scheduler facility in the Task object (Taylor 2020).
-Linguistically, it's a high-level language with various modern features such as automatic memory management, objects, lexical scoping, and functional programming techiques such as closures, and it is now one of the most popular languages in the world (Sun 2017).
+Linguistically, it's a high-level language with various modern features such as automatic memory management, objects, lexical scoping, and functional programming techniques such as closures, and it is now one of the most popular languages in the world (Sun 2017).

 Unfortunately, the js object in Max has a serious implementation issue - in current versions of Max it *only* executes in the lower-priority main thread.
-Any messages sent to the js object from the scheduler thread are implicity queued to the main thread and handled on its next pass (CTN: docs.cycling74.com n.d.).
+Any messages sent to the js object from the scheduler thread are implictly queued to the main thread and handled on its next pass (CTN: docs.cycling74.com n.d.).
 The upshot of this is that the short-term timing of events handled in the js object is not reliable - depending on other activity, execution of messages can be delayed, with this delay large enough to be audibly noticeable as errors.